 These are reasonable protests to the claim that the Sabbath need not be observed today.
 What shall we say?

 The issue was resolved by no less of an authority than the apostle Paul, a former Pharisee who claimed that "as to the righteousness which is in the Law" he was "found blameless" (Philippians 3:5-6).
-In other words, Paul knew his stuff and was also given apostolic authority by God to make definitive declarations.
+In other words, Paul knew the Law and had lived according to it; and after his coming to faith in Messiah, he was given apostolic authority by God to make definitive declarations.
 Here's what he said:

 "[God] made you alive together with Him, having forgiven us all our transgressions, having canceled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross. . . .
 Therefore no one is to act as your judge in regard to food or drink or in respect to a festival or a new moon or a Sabbath day - things which are a mere shadow of what is to come; but the substance belongs to Christ."